 This light comes on when the fuel tank is low on fuel.
 To turn it off, add fuel to the fuel tank.
+See Fuel on page 5-5.

 Check Gas Cap Light

 If equipped, this light will come on if your gas cap is not securely fastened.